Zongru-Li/Deep-Learning-for-Molecular-Property-Prediction-in-the-Foundation-Model-Era/README.md

 - A compact review of molecular property prediction with graph neural networks
 - N-gram graph: Simple unsupervised representation for graphs, with applications to molecules
 - Neural message passing for Quantum chemistry
-- Chemical Graph-Based Transformer Models for Yield Prediction o...Throughput Cross-Coupling Reaction Datasets
+- Chemical Graph-Based Transformer Models for Yield Prediction of High Throughput Cross-Coupling Reaction Datasets
 - Self-supervised graph transformer on large-scale molecular data
 - How powerful are graph neural networks?
 - Kagnns: Kolmogorov-arnold networks meet graph learning